Nyquist ISI criterion: Nyquist criterion

 where $H(f)$ is the Fourier transform of $h(t)$.
 This is the Nyquist ISI criterion.

 This criterion can be intuitively understood in the following way: frequency-shifted replicas of $H(f)$ must add up to a constant value.
-This condition is satisfied when $H(f)$ spectrum has even symmetry, has bandwidth less than or equal to $1/T_s$, and its single-sideband has odd symmetry at the cutoff frequency $\pm 1/2T_s$.
+This condition is satisfied when $H(f)$ spectrum has even symmetry, has bandwidth greater than or equal to $1/T_s$, and its single-sideband has odd symmetry at the cutoff frequency $\pm 1/2T_s$.

 In practice this criterion is applied to baseband filtering by regarding the symbol sequence as weighted impulses (Dirac delta function).
 When the baseband filters in the communication system satisfy the Nyquist criterion, symbols can be transmitted over a channel with flat response within a limited frequency band, without ISI.
 Examples of such baseband filters are the raised-cosine filter, or the sinc filter as the ideal case.

 Derivation

 To derive the criterion, we first express the received signal in terms of the transmitted symbol and the channel response.
 Let the function h(t) be the channel impulse response, x[n] the symbols to be sent, with a symbol period of Ts; the received signal y(t) will be in the form (where noise has been ignored for simplicity):